hobomaan/GitCarbon/README.md

 ### 4️⃣ Simplified Interaction
 Git should not require four commands to perform one action.
-GitCarbon reduces commit → push → pull complexity into clear, intentional operations — often in a single press.
+GitCarbon reduces commit → push → pull complexity into intentional, unified operations.

 Git is powerful — but by default, it is complex and non-deterministic.
 **GitCarbon makes it visual, simplified, and predictable.**